-The board assesses its work annually and proposes ways to make improvements.
-The managing director is not present during the assessment and the chairman leaves the meeting when the board members assessed her work.
-The assessment is then compiled, the board's proposals for improvements are sent out the relevant parties and a time frame is set for completion.
+The board assesses its work annually and

+proposes ways to make improvements.
+For the assessment the board uses an anonymous, electronic questionnaire.
+The results of the assessment are then discussed at a board meeting and the board's proposals for improvements are assigned to people for completion.

-The company's managing director since 1 July 2009 has been Flóki Halldórsson (born 1973), who has a BA in economics from the University of Iceland and an MBA from the Copenhagen Business School.
+The company's managing director since 1 July 2009 has been Flóki Halldórsson (born 1973), who has a BA in economics from the University of Iceland and an EMBA from the Copenhagen Business School.
 Flóki has extensive experience of the financial markets and management.
 Flóki is a board director of companies which are connected to Stefnir's business.
 He or related parties have no shareholdings or call options in the company.
 The managing director is responsible for ensuring that the day-to-day operations of the company are conducted according to the strategy and instructions given by the board of directors; cf. Paragraph 2, Article 68 of the Public Limited Companies Act.
 He is responsible for reporting to internal and external supervisory bodies.
 The managing director is authorized, upon approval by the board, to grant other employees of the company the power to carry out limited aspects of their duties.